 Prince’s 1978 instrumentals are fundamentally rough sketches, not unlike his untitled home recordings of 1976; the main difference is that both the aural fidelity and his musicianship had improved exponentially in the interim.
 What’s interesting about these tracks, however, is that they find Prince exploring musical styles and textures that are very different from what was on For You, or even what would appear on his albums in the future.
 The fiery guitar runs on “Instrumental #1,” for example, are the clearest recorded evidence to date of Prince’s much-vaunted Santana influence.
 “Instrumental #2,” meanwhile, pairs a frantic drum machine rhythm with some smooth guitar soloing that is pure jazz fusion.
 Most intriguing of all is “Instrumental #3”: just under a minute of Afro-Cuban percussion (played, most likely, by Terry Jackson of Grand Central)–something that wouldn’t enter Prince’s official musical vocabulary until he started recording with Sheila E in the mid-1980s.

 Granted, not everything is quite so distinctive.
-“Instrumental #4” is just the chord progression for another song, “Miss You” (to be discussed later); stripped of Prince’s vocals, though, it sounds distressingly like music from YouTube’s royalty-free library.
-“Instrumental #5” appears to be a bass track for the same song.
-The slightest of them all, “Instrumental #6” is just under 40 seconds of (presumably) Prince vamping on double-tracked bass and guitar.
-It’s admittedly funky, but it’s the kind of thing he could play in his sleep by this point.
+“Instrumental #4” is just the chord progression for another song, “Miss You” (to be discussed later); stripped of Prince’s vocals, though, it sounds distressingly like royalty-free commercial music.
+“Instrumental #5” appears to be the same song’s bass track.
+Slightest of all, “Instrumental #6” is just under 40 seconds of vamping on double-tracked bass and guitar.
+It’s admittedly funky, but it’s the kind of thing Prince could play in his sleep by this point.

 But then, that’s kind of the appeal of circulating recordings like this.
 Sometimes fans listen to bootlegs, Prince bootlegs in particular, because of the chance of discovering a lost masterpiece as great as anything he’d officially released; more often, however, the appeal is more voyeuristic: you get to be the fly on the studio wall, soaking up every note (or at least what feels like every note) the artist played.
 And with Prince, because he often recorded solo and at home, that experience is even more intimate.
 There’s no studio chatter coming from the control room; just Prince, alone with his ideas and his instruments.
 Not all of it is amazing in and of itself–but the fact that we can hear it, albeit illegally, is pretty damn cool nonetheless.